jump-dev/JuMP.jl/docs/src/installation.md

 ### Gurobi

-￼Requires a working installation of Gurobi with an activated license (free for academic use).
+Requires a working installation of Gurobi with an activated license (free for academic use).
 Gurobi supports "SOS" constraints.

 ### FICO Xpress